ko1/yomikomu/README.md

   * 'fs2' stores binaries in specific directory.
   * 'fsgz' stores files same as 'fs', but gz compressed.
   * 'fs2gz' stores files same as 'fs2', but gz compressed.
-  * 'dbm' stores binaries using dbm
+  * 'dbm' stores binaries using dbm.
   * 'flatfile' stores binaries in one flat file.
 Updating is not supported.
 Use with YOMIKOMU_AUTO_COMPILE.
 * YOMIKOMU_STORAGE_DIR (default: "~/.ruby_binaries"): choose directory where binary files are stored.
 * YOMIKOMU_AUTO_COMPILE (default: false): if this value is `true`, then compile all required scripts implicitly.
-* YOMIKOMU_INFO (default: not defaind): show some information.
+* YOMIKOMU_INFO (default: not defined): show some information.
-* YOMIKOMU_DEBUG (default: not defined): show many information.
+* YOMIKOMU_DEBUG (default: not defined): show more information.

 ### Compile and store instruction sequences